-(6) Past and futureThe last two questions are about the past and future.
+(6) Past and future The last two questions are about the past and future.
 Please feel free to answer these questions in your own language if you feel more comfortable writing in your own language.

-0. Think back for about 10-15 years.
-What are the major changes in your work, if any.
-What do you like better now?
-Or what do you dislike? ١.
-Think forward for about 10-15 years.
-What might be the major changes in your work, if any.
-Could you identify some of your wishes and needs?
-Feel free to write in your own language, if it helps.
-May we contact you for follow-up information?
-Mark only one oval. yes no Would you like to subscribe to the ELEXIS newsletter?
-Mark only one oval. yes no If we may contact you or if you would like to subscribe to the ELEXIS newsletter, please provide your name and e-mail address ra ank you! appreciate that you have taken the time to complete this survey.
-For those who are attending the lex conference in Ljubljana from 17 July til 21 July, we will be there to answer any questions you may about the survey.
-Please come and find us at the ELEXIS booth. ered by
+- l.
+Th Co he nink forward for about 10-15 years.
+What migh ould you identify some of your wishes and ne elps. t be the major changes in your work, if any. eds?
+Feel free to write in your own language - 2.
+Ma Ma ay we contact you for follow-up information? ark only one oval. yes no • в.
+W a fould you like to subscribe to the ELEXIS new ark only one oval. sletter?
+4. If v su we may contact you or if you would like to ubscribe to the ELEXIS newsletter, please

+Thank you!
+We appreciate that you have taken the time to complete this survey.
+For those who are attending the Euralex conference in Ljubljana from 17 July til 21 July, we will be there to answer any questions you may have about the survey.
+Please come and find us at the ELEXIS booth.

+Appendix II: A Survey of Lexicographers' Needs for Institutions